 Impact of Revenue Deficit

-- It leads to conditions of inflation in the economy
+- It leads to the conditions of inflation in the economy.

-- Large amounts of borrowing leads to a greater debt burden on the economy.
+- A large amount of borrowing leads to a greater debt burden on the economy.

-The following remedial measures can be taken by the government in reducing the deficit
+The following remedial measures can be taken by the government in reducing the revenue deficit.

-Primary deficit is said to be the fiscal deficit of the current year minus the interest payments that are pending on previous borrowings or it can be said that primary deficit is the requirement of borrowing without the interest payment.
+Primary deficit is said to be the fiscal deficit of the current year subtracted by the interest payments that are pending on previous borrowings.
+In other words, the primary deficit is the requirement of borrowing without the interest payment.

-Primary deficit therefore shows the expenses that government borrowings are going to fulfill while not paying for the income interest payment.
+Primary deficit, therefore, shows the expenses that government borrowings are going to fulfil while not paying for the income interest payment.

 A zero deficit shows that there is a requirement for availing credit or borrowing for clearing the interest payments pending.

-The formula for primary deficit is expressed as follows
+The formula for the primary deficit is expressed as follows:

 Measures to reduce the primary deficit can be similar to the steps taken to reduce the fiscal deficit as the primary deficit is any borrowings that are above the existing deficit or borrowings.

-This concludes the topic on Budget Deficit, which is one of the metrics of measuring the economic growth of a nation, along with GDP.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the topic of budget deficit, which is one of the metrics of measuring the economic growth of a nation along with GDP.
+To read more of such interesting concepts on economics for class 12, stay tuned to our website.